txtatech/forthttp/README.md

 The architecture ensures a smooth flow of communication between the browser, web server, and Forth runtime, enabling users to execute Forth commands and receive immediate feedback through the web interface.

+**QR Code Integration:**

+## **Note:** **All JavaScript code loaded from QR codes is stored in the DOM, in a Blob, in Memory and as a Binary String.**

+There are several components of Forthttp that handle QR codes in a variety of ways.

+On the main landing page there is a built-in ASCII QR code reader that loads the ASCII QR codes, scans their contents and executes any JavaScript code found in the ASCII QR codes if it is present.

+On the images.html page (found in the 'static' folder) there is a QR code generation procedure executed that makes a code appear at the very top of the page with the phrase 'Hi!'.
+This can be modified for a variety of uses and acts as a placeholder for future features.

+Also in the images.html file there is a QR Code Archive of .png files with a QR Code reader that handles that file extention.
+It may handle other extensions but I am unsure on that.
+This QR code reader requires the 'Cache QR Codes' link to be clicked to be initiated.
+I highly reccomend opening Developer Tools Console if you click the 'Cache QR Codes' link so that you can see the JavaScript (encoded as Base64) being scanned, 'cached' and made executable/acessible to the page and browser.

+The code that gets loaded via the 'Cache QR Codes' link does a numner of things to setup a working enviroment for the site so that it can utilize service workers as well as other backend functions.

 **Functionality and Usage**

 The Forth Web Interpreter offers a range of features and capabilities for executing Forth commands.
 You can access the web application through the browser and interact with the web interface.